wchung-ni/nisync-python/README.md

 for which versions of the driver support your hardware on a given operating system.

+## Python Version Support

+**nisync** supports CPython 3.8+ and PyPy3.

 # Installation

 Running **nisync** requires NI-Sync to be installed.
-Visit [ni.com/downloads](http://www.ni.com/downloads/) to download the latest version of NI-Sync.
-None of the recommended **Additional items** are required for **nisync** to function, and they can be removed to minimize installation size.
-It is recommended you continue to install the **NI Certificates** package to allow your Operating System to trust NI built binaries, improving your software and hardware installation experience.

 **nisync** can be installed with [pip](http://pypi.python.org/pypi/pip>):

 ```shell
 python -m pip install nisync
 ```

+## Manual Driver Installation

+Visit [ni.com/downloads](http://www.ni.com/downloads/) to download the latest version of NI-Sync.
+None of the recommended **Additional items** are required for **nisync** to function, and they can be removed to minimize installation size.
+It is recommended you continue to install the **NI Certificates** package to allow your Operating System to trust NI built binaries, improving your software and hardware installation experience.

 # Getting Started

 In order to use the **nisync** package, you must have at least one device that supports NI-Sync installed on your system.
 Both physical and simulated devices are supported.
 You can use **NI MAX** or **NI Hardware Configuration Utility** to verify and configure your devices.

+Finding and configuring device name in **NI MAX**:

+Finding and configuring device name in **NI Hardware Configuration Utility**:

 # Usage
 The following is a basic example of using an **nisync.nisync.Session** object.
 This example illustrates how to connect and disconnect clock terminals to synchronize devices using the onboard oscillator as the clock source.
 This is particularly useful in applications requiring precise timing and synchronization across multiple devices.

+## Python Examples

 ```python
 import nisync